 “Which subject did you cheat on?”

-Kneeling before the altar to do my penance before the altar worse guilt assailed me than prior to entering.
-I was among the damned, in mortal sin, doomed to eternal hell if suddenly killed in an atomic attack or hit by a car.
-My vile hand sending my soul to perpetual hell of burning sulfur.
+Kneeling before the altar to do my penance, my arms on the cool marble railing, my palms together in supplication, I knew I was among the damned.
+I was in mortal sin, my soul black, doomed to eternal hell if suddenly killed in an atomic attack or by a car.
+My vile hands would send my soul to perpetual hell of burning sulfur.

-At Mass, I genuflected and crossed myself as we entered theback in the pew pew while my mind raced for an excuse to skip communion.
-Kneeling in the pew, head bowed, as the altar boy rang bells to announce transubstantiation of the host my quandary found no resolution.
-With no excuse when Mom rose in the pew and motioned me to follow; I morosely tagged along to the altar railing, knelt, stuck out my tongue, and took communion and walked back to our pew with God the Trinity in my mouth and my soul in unredeemed mortal sin.
+At Mass, I genuflected and crossed myself as we entered a pew.
+As the liturgy of the Mass progress, my mind raced for an excuse to skip communion.
+Kneeling in the pew, head bowed, as the altar boy rang bells to announce transubstantiation of the host and wine, my quandary found no resolution.
+With no excuse, I morosely tagged after when Mom rose in the pew and motioned me to follow.
+At the altar railing, I knelt, stuck out my tongue, and took communion then walked back, head down, to our pew.
+Jesus was stuck to the roof of my dry mouth, my soul in unredeemed mortal sin.